 Maintaining effective internal control over financial reporting is necessary for us to produce reliable financial reports and is important in helping to prevent financial fraud.
 To date, we have not identified any material weaknesses related to our internal control over financial reporting or disclosure controls and procedures, although we have not conducted an audit of our controls.
 If we are unable to maintain adequate internal controls, our business and operating results could be harmed.
 We are also in the process of evaluating how to document and test our internal control procedures to satisfy the requirements of Section 404 of Sarbanes-Oxley and the related rules of the SEC, which require, among other things, our management to assess annually the effectiveness of our internal control over financial reporting beginning with our Annual Report on Form 10-K for the year ending December 31, 2013 and, to the extent we are no longer an emerging growth company, our independent registered public accounting firm to issue a report on our internal control over financial reporting.
+During the course of this documentation and testing, we may identify deficiencies that we may be unable to remedy before the requisite deadline for those reports.
 Our auditors have not conducted an audit of our internal control over financial reporting.
 Any failure to remediate material weaknesses noted by us or our independent registered public accounting firm or to implement required new or improved controls or difficulties encountered in their implementation could cause us to fail to meet our reporting obligations or result in material misstatements in our financial statements.
-If our management or our internal control over financial reporting was not effective, investors could be confidence in our reported financial reporting was not effective, investors could lose confidence in our reported financial information, and the trading price of our common stock could drop significantly.
-Failure to comply with Section 404 of Sarbanes-Oxley could potentially subject us to sanctions or investigations by the SEC, the FINRA, the NYSE or other regulatory authorities.
+If our management or our independent registered public accounting firm were to conclude in their reports that our internal control over financial reporting was not effective, investors could lose confidence in our reported financial information, and the trading price of our common stock could drop significantly.
+Failure to comply with Section 404 of Sarbanes-Oxley